 \subsubsection{\ion{H}{1} Fraction in the IGM at $z\sim7.6$}

 As an increasing neutral fraction ($X_{\text{HI}}$) in the IGM during the epoch of reionization determines the damping wing optical depth ($\tau_{D}$), the Ly$\alpha$ transmission in the IGM ($T^{\text{Ly$\alpha$}}_{\text{IGM}}$) is tied to $X_{\text{HI}}$, or the reionization history.
-A simplified analytical approach in \citet[][their Eqn 30]{Dijkstra2014b} relates $X_{\text{HI}}$ with the damping wing optical depth as:
+A simplified analytical approach in \citet[][their Equation 30]{Dijkstra2014b} relates $X_{\text{HI}}$ with the damping wing optical depth as

-where $X_{\text{HI}}$ is the averaged neutral fraction of the IGM at a galaxy redshift $z_g$, and $\Delta v$ is the velocity offset of Ly$\alpha$ from the systemic redshift. $\Delta v_{b}$ represents a velocity offset from line resonance when a photon first enters a neutral cloud, written as $\Delta v_{b} = \Delta v + H(z_g)R_{b}/(1+z_g)$, where $H(z_g)$ is the Hubble expansion rate, and $R_{b}$ is the comoving distance to the edge of neutral cloud.
-Initially, $\tau_{D}$ is primarily dependent on frequency, characterized by the line profile and the velocity offset \citep[also refer Figure 5 in][for example]{Mason2018a}.
-Thus, the frequency dependency is transformed to $\Delta v$ dependency in the equation.
+where $X_{\text{HI}}$ is the averaged neutral fraction of the IGM at a galaxy redshift $z_g$, and $\Delta v$ is the velocity offset of Ly$\alpha$ from the systemic redshift. $\Delta v_{b}$ represents a velocity offset from line resonance when a photon first enters a neutral cloud, written as $\Delta v_{b} = \Delta v + H(z_g)R_{b}/(1+z_g)$, where $H(z_g)$ is the Hubble expansion rate, and $R_{b}$ is the comoving distance to the edge of the neutral cloud.
+Initially, $\tau_{D}$ is primarily dependent on frequency, characterized by the line profile and the velocity offset \citep[also refer to Figure 5 in][for example]{Mason2018a}.
+Thus, the frequency dependency is transformed to a $\Delta v$ dependency in the equation.

-Once we relate the damping wing optical depth ($\tau_{D}$) to the estimated Ly$\alpha$ transmission of the IGM ($T^{\text{Ly$\alpha$}}_{\text{IGM}}$) following Eq.
-(2), the primary uncertainties of the derived $X_{\text{HI}}$ in Eq.
-(3) come from the velocity offset ($\Delta v$) and the distance of the first encounter to the closest neutral patch ($R_b$), which is corresponding to the typical size of ionized bubbles at each redshift.
+Once we relate the damping wing optical depth ($\tau_{D}$) to the estimated Ly$\alpha$ transmission of the IGM ($T^{\text{Ly$\alpha$}}_{\text{IGM}}$) following Equation (2), the primary uncertainties of the derived $X_{\text{HI}}$ in Equation (3) come from the velocity offset ($\Delta v$) and the distance of the first encounter to the closest neutral patch ($R_b$), which corresponds to the typical size of ionized bubbles at each redshift.
 Specifically, increasing $\Delta v$ and $R_b$ favors higher $X_{\text{HI}}$, which fosters an easier escape of Ly$\alpha$ photons before encountering a neutral IGM.